himotoyoshi/carray/guides/users/04_reduction_and_statistics.md

 ## Cumulative reductions (prefix scans)

-`cumsum` and `cumcount` are *running* totals — at each position they hold the result for everything up to and including that position.
+`cumsum` is a *running* total — at each position it holds the sum of everything up to and including that position.
 With no argument they flatten the array first and return a 1-D running total; with `axis:` they run along that axis and keep the array's shape.